SzymekCendecki/scss_css-library/README.md

-# scss_css-library
+# scss_css-library ver.
+0.0.12

 # english version
-# This library is created for the needs of the Unfaithful Dogs.
-Inspired by various Bootstrap libraries similar to it.
+ This library is created for the needs of the Unfaithful Dogs.
+Inspired by various Bootstrap libraries similar to it. technologies used:
-# technologies used:
-# SCSS, CSS
+ SCSS, CSS

 # polska wersja
-# Biblioteka ta powstaje na potrzeby twórczości Niewiernych Psów.
-Inspirowana jest różnymi, podobnymi do niej bibliotekami typu Bootstrap.
+ Biblioteka ta powstaje na potrzeby twórczości Niewiernych Psów.
+Inspirowana jest różnymi, podobnymi do niej bibliotekami typu Bootstrap. użyte technologie:
-# użyte technologie:
-# SCSS, CSS
+ SCSS, CSS

+ #documentation only in polish language for now